How To Get Bookkeeping Clients Using LinkedIn (3 Easy Steps)

 2. Participate in Groups

 A great way to use LinkedIn is to participate in groups related to your field of interest.
-You can connect, join, and even start participating in communities that help you to attract new clients and let your target market noticed you more easily.
+You can connect, join, and even start participating in communities that help you to attract new clients and let your target market notice you more easily.

 Once you’ve joined a group, you can also connect and network with group members.
 This can help you expand your network and form meaningful connections that can jumpstart or advance your career.